 Gum grafting may be recommended to correct a high frenum attachment if the frenum is pulling on your gum margin.
 During this type of procedure, the frenum is surgically released and a new band of hard gum is added to re-establish the amount of attached gingiva required for support and movement.

 Sticking to regular dental visits is the only way to properly monitor the health of your gums.
 However, it's not a bad idea to examine them yourself on a regular basis.
-Just keep in mind that the goal is not to self-diagnose but to look for discoloration or recession because both are signs that you should see your dentist.
+Just keep in mind that the goal is not to self-diagnose but to look for discoloration or recession because both are signs that you should see your regular dentist instead of an emergency dentist.
 And remember, while it's common to experience minor bleeding after brushing and flossing or to feel some tooth sensitivity after consuming hot or cold drinks, these can also be red flags for gum disease or gum recession.